15 min readComplete Guide

 ⚠️ Block vs. Allow Decision

-Recommendation: Explicitly allow AI crawlers unless you have proprietary content to protect.
-Blocking them means zero AI visibility.
+Recommendation: Explicitly allow AI crawlers unless you're protecting proprietary content.
+Block them and you get zero AI visibility.
+Simple as that.

 Step 1: Configure robots.txt for AI Crawlers

 Your robots.txt file controls which crawlers can access your site.
-Here's the optimal configuration for AI-friendly SEO:
+Here's what the configuration should look like:

 Recommended robots.txt Configuration